BestTimesToVisit.com Logo

 What is the best time of year to visit Aruba for pleasant weather and fewer crowds?

 For the best weather and fewer crowds, visit Aruba during the shoulder seasons – April-June and September-November.
 You'll still have sunshine and warm temperatures, but avoid the peak season's higher prices and larger crowds.
-The occasional rain shower is a small price to pay for a more tranquil experience.
+The occasional rain shower is a small price to pay for a more relaxed experience.

 What's the best way to get around Aruba, and are there any hidden transportation gems?